Simplifying the Type $A$ Argyres-Douglas Landscape: Restricting the landscape of AD theories to type I

 We consider the quiver describing the 3d mirror of the general Argyres--Douglas theory $\ADAF{p}{b}{N}$, where we recall that $m=\gcd(p,b)$, $n=\frac{b}{m}$, and $p=m(n+k)$.
 We split the discussion into two parts, one each for $p>b$ and $p<b$.
 In both cases our conjecture states that this must be identical to the 3d mirror of a type I Argyres--Douglas theory as follows:

 The 3d mirror of the l.h.s.\ of \eqref{eq:bigiso} has already been discussed in full generality in Subsection \ref{subsubsec:AD3dmirrgen}, see Figures \ref{fig:3dmirrnkp} and \ref{fig:3dmirrnkn}.
-We will show how to match this with the quiver for the 3d mirror of the type I theory on the r.h.s.\ of \eqref{eq:bigiso}, which we will obtain starting from the one for the theory with the maximal regular puncture $[1^{(N-nm)p+nm}]$ and applying the inverted quiver subtraction algorithm to implement the 4d HB vev.
+We will show how to match this with the quiver for the 3d mirror of the type I theory on the r.h.s.\ of \eqref{eq:bigiso}, which we will obtain starting from the one for the theory with the maximal regular puncture $[1^{(N-nm)p+nm}]$ and implementing the 4d HB vev by subtracting the right quiver as dictated by the decay and fission algorithm.

 The quiver that needs to be subtracted turns out to be the same for both $p>b$ and $p<b$.
 Recall from the discussion in the examples that the procedure consists of first ungauging the $\mathfrak{u}(1)$ gauge nodes in the complete graph to obtain a $T_\sigma^\rho(\mathfrak{su}((N-nm)p+nm))$ theory.
 The $\sigma$ will always be the maximal one $\sigma=[1^{(N-nm)p+nm}]$ since this corresponds to the maximal puncture of the 4d theory we begin with, while the form of the $\rho$ will be different for $p>b$ and $p<b$.
 From the brane setup of this $T_\sigma^\rho(\mathfrak{su}((N-nm)p+nm))$ theory, one removes D3--branes that stretched between adjacent NS5--branes to achieve the 4d Higgsing corresponding to changing the $\sigma$, which can be implemented in the 3d mirror by the inverted quiver subtraction algorithm.
 Finally, one gauges back the $\mathfrak{u}(1)$ symmetries that we ungauged after the subtraction.
 Thus the difference in the form of $\rho$ for $p>b$ and $p<b$ does not play a role in determining the quiver that needs to be subtracted to achieve the transition $\sigma=[1^{(N-nm)p+nm}] \rightarrow [(p-1)^{N-nm},1^N]$, since $\rho$ only dictates how the D3--branes end on the D5--branes which are instead left untouched.